 Students who enroll in a course with audit status are exempt from course examinations or other course achievement measures.
-Registrations for audit will not be accepted before the late registration period each semester and will require approval of the instructor and school dean.
+Registrations for audit will not be accepted before the first day of class and will require approval of the instructor and school dean.
 The regular tuition rates will be charged.
 Requests for credit enrollment in a class will be given priority over audit enrollment.